contentful/slash-developers/docs/references/errors.md

 Whenever something goes wrong with an API request, the server produces an error.
 The error message contains an appropriate HTTP status code in the header and a JSON response in the body.
 The `sys` part of the JSON describes the error details.

-The `sys.type` will always be *Error*, and the `sys.id` identifies the precise error that has occured.
+The `sys.type` will always be *Error*, and the `sys.id` identifies the precise error that has occurred.
 The error messages sometimes include more details about the error.

 ## Error types